uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 4.2 Borough × Month Aggregation
 To explore trends over time, the data were aggregated by borough and month.
 The aggregation reveals that incidents tend to cluster during the spring and summer months, aligning with increased construction activity.
-Table 2.
+#align(center, [Table 2.
 Monthly Aggregation of Incidents by Borough and Postcode
 #table(
   columns: 6,
   align: (left, right, right, right, right, right),